amd/ryzen-ai-documentation/docs/model_performance.rst

 Ryzen-AI software uses a ``vaip_config.json`` file to configure the Vitis AI Execution Provider.

 For CNN-based models, configuration ``dpu_subgraph_num`` can be used to reduce the number of IPU subgraphs.
-During the model running stdout shows the number of IPU subgraphs running on IPU as shown below.
-This configuration can only be used as an experimental trial.
+During the model execution stdout shows the number of IPU subgraphs running on IPU as shown below.

 .. code-block::

    ...
    [Vitis AI EP] No. of Subgraphs :   CPU     1    IPU     1 Actually running on IPU     1

 If the user sees a large number of IPU subgraphs running on the IPU, they can try to set ``dpu_subgraph_num:intValue`` to a lower value resulting lesser number of IPU subgraphs which can potentially alleviate slow model runtime performance.
+This configuration can only be used as an experimental trial.

 .. code-block::